 Ages 0-3 — Contentment

-During the first three years of a child's life, important emotional and behavioral patterns are formed, says Daniel P. Huerta, executive director of parenting and youth at Focus on the Family.
+During the first three years of a child's life, important emotional and behavioral patterns are formed, says Daniel P. Huerta, Vice President of Parenting and Youth at Focus on the Family.
 "This stage offers a great opportunity to teach contentment," he says, "which is an essential ingredient for gratitude in later years."

 With our girls, my husband and I started by modeling how and when to be grateful.
 We did this in simple ways.
 In our mealtime prayers, we were specific and intentional with our words, including sentences such as, "Thank You God for this food that You've given us."
 As our kids started to speak, we allowed them to pray before meals, too.

-I also realized that frustrating situations, such as long lines at stores or stopped traffic on the freeway, were opportunities to show my young children how to "be content whatever rel="noopener noreferrer" the circumstances" ( Philippians 4:11, NIV).
+I also realized that frustrating situations, such as long lines at stores or stopped traffic on the freeway, were opportunities to show my young children how to "be content whatever the circumstances" (Philippians 4:11, NIV).
 Instead of reacting with impatience, I did my best to have a happy attitude while waiting in line, or if stuck in traffic, to pray for those who might have been in an accident up ahead.